 1) Claim Your Business Listings

 The first order of business is to check your listings and make sure they are complete and correct.
-You should check for all of your listings in Google My Business and make sure they show your business name, contact information, and update or correct any errors.
+You should check for all of your listings in Google My Business and make sure they show your business name, contact information and update or correct any errors.
 Remove any duplicate listings and make sure that everything is up-to-date.
-If you’re not sure how to find them, Moz local is a great tool that detects any listings associated with your business name.
+If you’re unsure how to find them, Moz local is a great tool that detects any listings associated with your business name.
 All you have to do is enter your business name exactly as it is on your website and hit search.
 You can then see any listings under your name and correct them.
 These listings are created automatically and, over time, can result in incomplete duplicates that need to be deleted.

 2) Perform Local Keyword Research